-As a normal consequence of its operations and the exercise of its responsibilities, the Board is involved in litigation both as Plaintiff and Defendant before the Courts and various administrative tribunals.
-The Board has overriding authority to commence, manage and settle all legal matters involving the Ottawa Police Service.
-For administrative and other reasons, the Board has delegated its authority over a variety of legal matters as set out in this policy.
+As a normal consequence of its operations and the exercise of its responsibilities, the Board receives claims and is involved as a party or otherwise appears in proceedings before various courts and administrative tribunals.
+The Board has overriding authority to manage all claims and proceedings involving the Ottawa Police Service.
+For administrative and other reasons, the Board has delegated its authority over a variety of such matters as set out in this policy.